Democracy Camp

 Democracy Camp asks youth to own the future of American democracy, to design the path forward, and to grow their community of like-minded democracy builders.

-You can see snapshots of the program below and meet our inaugural Democracy Campers here.
+You can see snapshots of the program below and meet our latest cohort of Democracy Campers here.

 What can Democracy Campers expect?

 Democracy Camp is co-planned with and facilitated by young people in local communities.
-During the week-long in-person intensive, Campers experience challenges participants to envision a democracy they think is worth fighting for and supports them in learning the skills they need to build it.
+During the week-long in-person intensive, Campers are challenged to envision a democracy they think is worth fighting for and supports them in learning the skills they need to build it.
 Most importantly, a week at Democracy Camp serves as a launching pad for each participant’s lifetime of engagement and leadership in the process of building and nurturing democracy.

 Democracy Camp engages diverse teens across New York City (and eventually the country) in: